python/cpython/Doc/library/ttk.rst

 :class:`Menubutton`, :class:`PanedWindow`, :class:`Radiobutton`, :class:`Scale`
 and :class:`Scrollbar`) will automatically substitute for the Tk widgets.

-This has the direct benefit of using the new widgets, giving better look & feel across platforms, but you should be aware that they are not totally compatible.
-The main difference you will find out is that widget options such as "fg", "bg" and others related to widget styling are no longer present in Ttk widgets, instead you will have to use :class:`ttk.Style` to achieve the same (or better) styling.
+This has the direct benefit of using the new widgets, giving better look & feel across platforms, but be aware that they are not totally compatible.
+The main difference is that widget options such as "fg", "bg" and others related to widget styling are no longer present in Ttk widgets.
+Use :class:`ttk.Style` to achieve the same (or better) styling.

 .. seealso::